Christone007/rusty_project/references/README.md

 # REFERENCING / BORROWING

-Multiple immutable references can be made to a variable but only one mutable reference is allowed per time.
+- At any given time, you can have either one mutable reference or any number of immutable references.
+- References must always be valid - pointing to existing variables